 In the event that Dr. Motlagh recommends periodic monitoring, she must also determine how often that must take place.

-If you are interested in learning more about DOT/DMV physical exams with Dr. Katayoun Motlagh, contact our office in Palmdale or Encino today or schedule an appointment by filling out the appointment request form right on this page.
+If you are interested in learning more about DOT/DMV physical exams for CDL with Dr. Katayoun Motlagh, contact our office in Palmdale or Encino today or schedule an appointment by filling out the appointment request form right on this page.